ArmanMaesumi/Blundr/README.md

 ```
 ## The Model and Its Performance

 Blundr uses two input layers, one which is a one-hot encoded chess board, and the other representing the tiles that are under attack by white/black/both.
-The input layers feed into two separate deep layers, which are then concetenated and fed through 3 additional deep layers (separated by dropout layers).
+The input layers feed into two separate deep layers, which are then concatenated and fed through 3 additional deep layers (separated by dropout layers).
 The final output layer is a single neuron that predicts the probability that white is winning the position.

 Currently, Blundr is trained on ~2,400,000 board states, and has been tested (out of sample) on ~200,000 board states.
 Across the entire test set, Blundr correctly predicts the side advantage roughly 89% of the time.
 However, when evaluating boards that are in the midgame to lategame, Blundr produces ~92% accuracy.
 This is because early game positions are harder to evaluate, as there is less information to work with (pieces lost, territory, etc).

+### Pre-trained model

+The current pre-trained models can be found in [releases](https://github.com/ArmanMaesumi/Blundr/releases)

 ## Dataset